-His dissertation examines under what conditions development assistance reduces or exacerbates insurgent violence both where it is implemented and in geographically proximate areas.
-This research, which has involved extensive archival investigation, practitioner interviews, fieldwork, and the construction of original quantitative datasets, covers Iraq, Afghanistan, Peru, and Colombia.
-This inquiry, including over a year of overseas fieldwork was funded by two grants from The Horowitz Foundation for Social Policy and a third from the George Washington University.
-In addition to his dissertation research, Koven also works on other issues pertaining to gray zone conflict, counterinsurgency, counterterrorism, countering violent extremism, counter-narcotics, security cooperation, weapons availability and conflict onset, post-conflict reconstruction, and the material and non-material sources of military power.
-A complete list of journal articles, book chapters and policy publications can be found on his website: barnettkoven.weebly.com.
+His dissertation examined under what conditions development assistance reduces or exacerbates insurgent violence, both where it is implemented and in geographically proximate areas.
+This research, which involved extensive archival investigation, practitioner interviews, fieldwork and the construction of original quantitative datasets, covered Iraq, Peru and Colombia.
+This inquiry, including over a year of overseas fieldwork, was funded by two grants from The Horowitz Foundation for Social Policy and a third from the George Washington University.
+In addition to his dissertation research, Koven also works on other issues pertaining to gray zone conflict, counterinsurgency, counterterrorism, countering violent extremism, counter-narcotics, security cooperation, weapons availability and conflict onset, post-conflict reconstruction and the material and non-material sources of military power.
+A complete list of journal articles, book chapters and policy publications can be found on his personal website: barnettkoven.weebly.com.

-Koven is also the Co-founder and Chair of The Village Energy Project, a non-profit facilitating the use anaerobic digestion (waste-to-energy) processes for rural electrification in the developing world.
-He is the Vice President and Events Director at the Godparents of the Children of Instituto Mundo Libre, a non-profit providing housing, rehabilitation, and vocational training to homeless children in Peru.
-Finally, Koven is an advisor at Concordia, a non-profit platform for expanding public-private partnerships.
+Beyond academia, Koven is also the Vice President and Director of Events at the Godparents of the Children of Instituto Mundo Libre, a non-profit organization providing safe housing, rehabilitation and vocational training to homeless children in Peru.
+In addition, he is an Advisor at Concordia, a non-profit organization dedicated to expanding public-private partnerships.
 Finally, Koven is a Board Member at Mindot, a non-profit educational platform for developing the next generation of local leaders and agents of social change.

 - The George Washington University, M.Phil., Political Science, 2016